What is the Disability Access Fund (DAF)?

 The settings of 3 and 4 year olds eligible for the DAF will be entitled to receive a one-off payment of £615 per eligible child per year.

 The DAF is not based on an hourly rate and is an additional entitlement.
 Children do not have to take up the full 570 hours of early education they are entitled to in order to receive the DAF.

 Children in receipt of the DAF will be eligible where they take-up any period of free entitlement.

-How are eligible children identified?
+How are children who may be eligable identified?

 Early years providers are responsible for identifying eligible children.
 Providers are encouraged to speak to parents in order to find out who is eligible for the DAF.
 Parents of children qualifying for Disability Living Allowance will be required to provide documented evidence of this entitlement, and providers will need to take a copy of this evidence

-What do parents/carers need to do?
+What do parents or carers need to do?

 Let your child’s nursery, school, childminder, playgroup know if your child receives Disability Living Allowance and they are about to turn three or are now three or four years old.